 - The school uses achievement data regularly and robustly, to check whether interventions or techniques are working and makes adjustments accordingly.
 The school does not simply use data retrospectively to see if something has worked.

-- The school ensures that a designated senior leader, Head of Schools/Acting Headteachers, plus the Executive Leader/Headteacher/National Leader of Education and governors, have a clear overview of how funding is allocated.
+- The school ensures that a designated senior leader, Head of School/Acting Headteacher, plus the Executive Leader/Headteacher/Consultant National Leader of Education and governors, have a clear overview of how funding is allocated.
 They review the difference it is making to the outcomes of pupils on a half-termly basis.

 - The school ensures that class and subject teachers know which pupils are eligible for the pupil premium so that they can take responsibility for accelerating progress.

 - The school successfully uses pupil premium funding to tackle a range of issues, e.g. attendance, behaviour, confidence, mental health, wellbeing, resilience, reading, factors outside of school, professional training for staff on helping disadvantaged pupils, effective teaching and learning, literacy support, targeted support, further enrichment and so on.

 The impact of the use of pupil premium funding is always measured and reviewed and Ofsted noted how successful the school is in this area: